aadrijupadya/CricCatapult/README.md

 # CricCatapult

-#### A novel data package with a focus on data visualization, easy access to data, and data analysis
+#### A novel cricket data package with a focus on data visualization, easily accessible data, and data analysis

 Packaging: https://pypi.org/project/criccatapult/0.0.5/